How Do I Get A Job Interview In Australia?

 Getting interviews in Australia isn’t always straightforward.
 There’s serious competition, not enough vacancies and bias towards applicants who have local experience.

 Succeeding in such a marketplace takes a certain degree of resilience and stamina.
 Ultimately, if you do all the things listed above, you should strike an opportunity at some point.
-However, the power of a positive attitude and the ability to keep going in the face of rejection shouldn’t be overlooked.

 Employers in Australia are looking for well rounded, resilient employees.
 Much of the recruitment process, and testing administered, revolves around identifying core traits that employers find desirable in their employees.
 To find out more, tune in to the next blog.
 Good luck with your search!